vishnugovind10/MarketMaking/README.md

 # **Market Making in Python**

-The Algorithm is desdigned to provide liquidity for crypto tokens and designed to a be standalone alogorithm withm minimal support from the traders once it is deployed.
+This is a market neutral algorithm desdigned to provide liquidity for crypto tokens.

-A simple market making algorithm.
-The algorithm does the following:
+A simple market making algorithm which does the following:

 1)   Providing quotes around a predictive fair value.